 However, there are plenty of powders for protein shakes that retail for upwards of $60!

-Frequently asked questions about protein powder for senior citizens
+Frequently asked questions about the best protein powder for seniors

 It’s understandable to have questions about using supplements to increase your protein intake.
 With that in mind, here are answers to some commonly asked questions regarding senior citizens getting more protein.